Enlightenment philosophy

-Enlightenment philosophers saw themselves as a progressive élite, and battled against religious persecution and political persecution, fighting against what they saw as the irrationality, arbitrariness, obscurantism and superstition of the previous centuries.
+Many Enlightenment philosophers viewed themselves as part of a progressive intellectual élite and opposed religious and political persecution, criticizing what they regarded as irrationality, arbitrariness, obscurantism, and superstition in earlier periods.
 They redefined the study of knowledge to fit the ethics and aesthetics of their time.
-Their works had great influence at the end of the 18th century, in the American Declaration of Independence and the French Revolution.
+Their works had great influence at the end of the 18th century, in the American Declaration of Independence and the Declaration of Rights of Man and Citizen.

-This intellectual and cultural renewal by the Enlightenment movement was, in its strictest sense, limited to Europe.
-These ideas were well understood in Europe, but beyond France the idea of "enlightenment" had generally meant a light from outside, whereas in France it meant a light coming from knowledge one gained.

-In the most general terms, in science and philosophy, the Enlightenment aimed for the triumph of reason over faith and belief; in politics and economics, the triumph of the bourgeois over nobility and clergy.
+Enlightenment philosophy saw its climax in the middle of the 18th century.
+In the most general terms, in science and philosophy, the Enlightenment aimed for the triumph of reason over faith and belief; in politics and economics, the increasing political influence of the bourgeoisie relative to the nobility and clergy.